htrajan/ht-drawsteel/Classes Single Page/Troubadour.md

 - **Effect:** Choose one of the following effects:
   - You herald a rousing tale of victory.
 An ally within distance has an edge on the next power roll they make before the start of your next turn.
   - You weave a tale of caution.
-An ally within distance has ï¿½ï¿½ï¿½ on the next instance of damage they take until the start of your next turn.
+An ally within distance has [SHIELD](#shield) on the next instance of damage they take until the start of your next turn.
   - You insult the enemy where they're most vulnerable.
-The next attack made against an enemy within distance has ï¿½ until the start of your next turn.
+The next attack made against an enemy within distance has \[SURGE\] until the start of your next turn.
   - **Spend 3 Drama:** You can have 2 targets for any of these effects instead of 1.

 #### Power Chord